EconMike/DataVizCPI/README.md

 # DataVizCPI

-Lets learn how to create some nice CPI charts in R.
+Steps to create attractive visualizations of CPI (Price data) charts in R.